davidsantana980/bug-tracker-app/README.md

 # Issue Tracker

-A full-stack web app built using the MERN stack (MongoDB, Express, React, and Node.js).
+A full-stack web app to help manage and assign project issues.
+Built using the MERN stack (MongoDB, Express, React, and Node.js).

 ## Features